awesome-astra/docs/docs/pages/develop/languages/java.md

 #### QuickStart

-???+ note annotate "Projet Setup"
+???+ note annotate "Project Setup"

       - Version **3.8+** or more is required to connect to Astra.
       - Update your `pom.xml` file with the latest version of the 3.x libraries: [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.datastax.cassandra/cassandra-driver-mapping/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.datastax.cassandra/cassandra-driver-mapping/)